Facebook tracking pixel

 ApoB lipoproteins - 1st Optimal Diagnostic Testing

-Common Misconceptions: “Good” and “Bad” Cholesterol
+Debunking the Myths of “Good” and “Bad” Cholesterol

 Referring to HDL as “good” and LDL as “bad” oversimplifies a complex issue.
 LDL and HDL aren’t “types” of cholesterol but rather carriers of cholesterol.
 LDL particles are more prone to oxidation and can deposit cholesterol in artery walls, contributing to plaque buildup.
 However, a comprehensive heart health assessment should go beyond these labels to examine the number and size of lipoprotein particles, as well as apoB levels, for a complete risk profile.